babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Page.md

-Aspose.Page for .NET is an on-premise .NET API that allows you to add XPS manipulation features to your own applications.
+Aspose.Page for .NET is an on premise .NET API that allows you to add XPS manipulation features to your own applications.
 The API also supports to convert XPS, EPS & PS documents to other formats.

 Developers can perform various operations on XPS documents, such as, add text, images, pages, gradient, grid using visual brush, transparency object and set opacity mask.
 It allows to create, edit and convert the file pages as well as the ability to manipulate documents and elements, create vector graphics, group shapes and specifying colors in different color spaces including sRGB, scRGB, and any space based on ICC profile.